tim-klug/Kafka-Basics-Presentation/Kafka.md

 Replications should be 2 or max 3.
 If there are more replicas around, the amount of disk space increases by times of this amount and longer replications.
 Best practice is 3.

-## Segments

-Partitions contains of segments.
-These segments have an offset and a range and an id.
-The last segment has no upper bound, because it is active and still increasing.

-Segments are created based on time and size.
-Both values are configurable.
-Depending on which is hit at first, the segment is created.
-Segments have two indexes.
-An offset to a position and a timestamp to the offset index.

-By default the file size of a segment is 1GB.
-Smaller size would lead to more often log compaction and Kafka needs to have more files open.
-This might lead to an error.
-The default value for the timestamp is 1 week.

 ## Clean Up

 A cleanup happens for segments.
 If segments are smaller a cleanup happens more often, but will consume a resources (Ram, CPU).